Australian Silky Terrier

 What is the average lifespan of the breed?

-The Australian Silky Terrier typically lives between 12 and 15 years.
+The Australian Silky Terrier typically lives between 12 and 15 years with proper care and nutrition.

 View Official FCI Standard